Jeffcw96/jeffdevslife/content/post/restapi-with-golang.md

 tags = [
     "golang",
 ]
-metakeywords = "golang, restful, rest api, restful service"
+metakeywords = "Golang, Restful, Rest API, Restful service, Full Stack Development, HTTP protocol"
 +++

 In this article, we are going to build a simple restful service with Golang by using Gorilla Mux package.